jpwilliams/remit/README.md

 ```

 # `API`
-Examples will use the Promise API.
+Examples will use the Promise
+.
 You can use the Promise or callback style.
 See [using calbacks](#callbacks).

 ## `request(name | RequestOpts [, Data ])`